webplatform/docs/Beginners/the_beginning/index.md

 Refer to stash pages in http://docs.webplatform.org/wiki/TEST:beginners

 Also, maybe get in touch with CommonCraft and ask to embed their video about the World Wide Web http://www.commoncraft.com/video/world-wide-web

-* Explains what the Web is and how it works
-* Describes what web standards are, and which web technologies you'll be learning about in this course
-* Points you to the software you'll need to download in order to complete the rest of the course
 |Checked_Out=No
 }}
 {{Summary_Section|The very first part of our beginner's material gives you some important background on how everything works, and gets you set up and ready to go with web site building.}}